devadathanmb/wut/README.md

 # Wut?

-#### Video Demo:  <URL HERE>
 #### Description:
 A CLI application written in python to find word meanings, pronunciation, synonyms, antonyms and other details quickly and easily.
-The project also allows users to bookmark searched words and also view bookmarked words and it's details.
+The project also allows users to bookmark searched words and also view bookmarked words and it's details as a part of my CS50P final project.

 ---
 ## What is it?